 Living on the bay, the nautical tradition remained a thread through the family, from ship building, to sailing, to shoring up old antique boats, especially Lymans, with a 1953 Islander still in the family.
 Edith Warner was a sailor in her earlier years, and enjoyed race crewing on sailboats on the bay.

-Visitors to the farm find themselves in a destination winery.
-Guests are encouraged to walk the trails or cross country ski in winter, play games, sit by the tinkling fountain, take a lunch to the pond, view the vineyard, rent a boat, enjoy the current artist’s works on display, or just sit on the shore and enjoy the sunsets.
+The winery provides visitors to the farm find themselves in an intimate lakeshore winery.
+Guests are encouraged to walk the trails or cross country ski in winter, play games, sit by the tinkling fountain, take a lunch to the pond, view the vineyard, or just sit on the shore and enjoy the sunsets.
 Wi-fi is also available.
 In the tradition of farming, guests also find farm animals on Cedar Grove Farm, many of them rescued, as well as whitetail deer, fox, and turkeys.